ucscode/project-verse/README.md

 ### Basic Usage

-By default, all request are sent to the root "/index.php" and will always return a 404 Error.
-To begin, you must register a page.
+By default, all request are sent to the root "/index.php" and will always return a 404 Error.\
-For example, you domain is www.domain.com, when a person visits www.domain.com, a 404 error will be returned because you have not registered the homepage.
+For example, your domain is www.domain.com, when a person visits www.domain.com, a 404 error will be returned because you have not registered the homepage.\
-If a person visits www.domain.com/account, same 404 error will be returned because you have not registered the "/account" page.
+Similarly, if a person visits www.domain.com/account, same 404 error will be returned because you have not registered the "account" page.

-To register a page, you must create a new stdClass() instance, assign properties to it, and then register it.
+To register a page, you must create a ```new stdClass()``` instance, assign properties to it, and then register it.

-Example - www.domain.com
+##### Example - www.domain.com

 ```php
 <?php